 - really are better than everyone else

-I am all three of those.
-(That last one makes me feel a little better, even if possibly not true.)
+I am all of of those.
 I do need a revelation of Christ and a revelation of who I am in Him.
 I need a dose of reality to strip away my perceived superiority.

-It hit home when Barbie said that judging is actually a counterfeit of discernment.
-Being a know-it-all I want to be right, but when I judge I am actually being wrong, whether I’m accurate or not.
+It hit home when Pastor Barbie said that judging is actually counterfeit discernment.
+Being a know-it-all I want to be right, but when I judge I am actually being wrong, whether I’m technically right about the topic or not.

 I want to be discerning.
 I want to see people as God’s sons and daughters.
 I need empathy.
 I need a soft heart.